Relocated UFC 249 could ‘bring sense of normalcy to people’

 The UFC came up with a 25-page document to address health and safety protocols.
 UFC executives and physicians consulted regulatory officials and outside experts to develop its procedures, which include testing everyone working the event.

-Those in attendance will, perhaps even referees, will have to wear masks and gloves.
+Those in attendance, perhaps even referees, will have to wear masks and gloves.
 The cage floor, inevitably sprinkled with sweat and blood, will be disinfected regularly.

 “It is going to be much more of an intimate situation, as weird as that sounds,” Gaethje said.
 “The fans are going to get to hear the shots when we land our shots.
 They are going to hear the breathing.
 They are going to hear the talking from the coaches. … I can’t wait to watch this fight when it is over because I know that it cannot disappoint.”